 When considering a person as a business partner, you may find it helpful to consider “psychographic” styles.
 Psychographic merely refers to the personality, values, attitudes, interests, or lifestyles of a person.

 According to research by the Corporate Executive Board, small business owners tend to fall into one of the following three psychographic profiles or personas.
-Do recognize any of of these in yourself or in other business owners you know or work with?
+Do you recognize any of these in yourself or in other business owners you know or work with?

 Freedom fighters are motivated by a feeling of independence.
 They: